bmd-lab/academic-kickstart/content/en/featured/article/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Chemistry of Materials*, 2018, 30 (21), 7521"
+publication = "*Journal of Physical Chemistry Letters*, 2020, 11 19, 8264"
 publication_short = ""

 # Abstract.
-abstract = "In this paper, we present the results of a large-scale, high-throughput computational search for electrides among all known inorganic materials.
-Analyzing a database of density functional theory results on more than 60 000 compounds, we identify 65 new electride candidates and recover 4 already known.
-We report on all these candidates and discuss the structural and chemical factors leading to electride formation.
-Among these candidates, our work identifies the first partially filled 3d transition-metal-containing electrides Ba3CrN3 and Sr3CrN3, an unexpected finding that contravenes conventional chemistry."
+abstract = "In this paper, we data-mine more than 168,000 crystallographic reports to find an optimal allocation of charges for each element.
+In doing so, we uncover discrepancies between textbook chemistry and reported charge states observed in materials.
+We go on to show how the oxidation states we recommend can significantly facilitate materials discovery and the heuristic design of novel inorganic compounds."

 # Summary.
 An optional shortened abstract.
 summary = "Analyzing a database of more than 60 000 compounds, we identify 65 new electride candidates and recover 4 already known."

 # Digital Object Identifier (DOI)
-doi = "10.1021/acs.chemmater.8b02526"
+doi = "10.1021/acs.jpclett.0c02072"

 # Is this a featured publication? (true/false)
 featured = true